HIPAA PRIVACY NOTICE

 “Protected Health Information” (“PHI”) means information that identifies you individually; including demographic information, and information that relates to your past, present, or future physical or mental health condition and/or related health care services.

 The terms of this notice apply to all your PHI created or maintained by Privia.
 We reserve the right to revise or amend this Notice at any time.
 Any revision or amendment to this notice will be effective for all of your records that we created or maintained in the past and for any of your records that we may create or maintain in the future.
-We will post a copy of our current Notice online at: http://www.priviahealth.com/HIPAA and you may request a copy of our most current Notice at any time.
+We will post a copy of our current Notice online at priviahealth.com/HIPAA and on all Privia care center websites.
+You may request a copy of our most current Notice at any time.

-- We may use and share your information as we:
+1. We may use and share your information to:

 - Respond to organ and tissue donation requests